Ishan440/myFlutterApps/README.md

 ## Crypto Currency Price Tracker
 This is a simple and responsive mobile application which displays the current prices of the top crypto currencies.
 The data for the prices and cryptocurrencies is taken from [cryptocompare's](https://www.cryptocompare.com) public API.
 The highlight of this applcation is that I experimented with Bloc State Management instead of the traditional Model-View-Controller pattern.
 Bloc is different in that it acts as a central unit for sending signals to different widgets as needed by using streams of events.
 You don't need to download a new library for Bloc, it comes within the flutter packages.

+## Photos App
+This is a straightforward photo search and display app which uses [Unspash API](https://unsplash.com/developers) to query a topic the user wants images for and display the user results in a scrollable screen with images on cards.